Exit Planning: It can wait until tomorrow, right?

 You may be in your 40s and 50s and maybe thinking that this doesn’t apply to you.
 After all, you have plenty of time.
 However, the answer to that question is another question: then why buy life insurance?
 Anything can happen to any of us at any time.
 Exit planning is another form of insurance— just as you are making sure your family is being cared for, don’t you want the same for your business and employees?

 There are many additional benefits to starting exit planning early— the process of getting your business transition ready means making it more attractive to investors.
 That includes, but is not limited to: maximizing revenue, lowering expenses, increasing efficiencies, eliminating owner-centric processes, getting the business modernized, up-to-speed, and more profitable.
-All of these will have tremendous benefits for you and your company regardless of the timing of your exit.
-Examining the strengths and weaknesses of the business, IT systems, management team, and customer base— all are good continual improvement practices that not only make the company more profitable in the short-term but also makes it much more attractive for a potential buyer.
+All of these will have tremendous benefits for you and your company regardless of your exit timing.
+Examining the strengths and weaknesses of the business, IT systems, management team, and customer base are good continual improvement practices that make the company more profitable in the short-term and make it much more attractive for a potential buyer.

 How to Plan Your Exit?